Chain-of-Thought Reasoning Improves Context-Aware Translation with Large Language Models: Contrastive Task

-In terms of the \textbf{length of response} (a correlate of cost for OpenAI models), DeepSeek-R1 models consistently generated long responses (over 600 tokens), regardless of the prompt, as they are trained to perform CoT reasoning.
+In terms of the length of response, which correlates with cost, DeepSeek-R1 models consistently generated long responses (over 600 tokens), regardless of the prompt, as they are trained to perform CoT reasoning.
 In contrast, most other models had output lengths that were more clearly shaped by the prompt.
-LLaMA 3.3 and Phi-4 produced some of the longest reasoning responses apart from DeepSeek-R1, with 279 and 227 tokens on average under the reasoning prompt.
-On the contrary, GPT-3.5-turbo, Mistral, and LLaMA 3.2 generated very short outputs, even under reasoning prompts, rarely exceeding 10 tokens.
+Llama 3.3 and Phi-4 produced some of the longest reasoning responses apart from DeepSeek-R1, with 279 and 227 tokens on average under the reasoning prompt.
+On the contrary, GPT-3.5-turbo, Mistral, and Llama 3.2 generated very short outputs, even with reasoning prompts, rarely exceeding 10 tokens.
 Therefore, given the higher cost of CoT responses, reasoning prompts are only worth using when they improve performance, as in the case of GPT-4o and Phi-4.